Stay-at-home order, curfew to be enacted in Leon County to stop spread of COVID-19

 However, you are allowed to be out for an essential reason during that time; including going to or coming from work.

 The full county order has been attached to this article as a PDF.
-It can be seen at the top of this story for desktop users or at the bottom of the page for mobile viewers.
+It can be seen at the bottom of the page.

 For more information on COVID-19 in the county, call the health department’s hotline at 850-404-6300.